-WHDR was mainly a classical scholar, who prepared many popular translations and textbooks and was among the founders of the Loeb Classical Library and the Classical Review, but he was also interested in Indology (Sanskrit and Pāli) and folklore.
-He taught elementary Sanskrit to R. L. Turner, when he was still at school.
+Rouse was mainly a classical scholar, who prepared many popular translations and textbooks and was among the founders of the Loeb Classical Library and the Classical Review, but he was also interested in Indology (Sanskrit and Pāli) and folklore.
+He taught elementary Sanskrit to R. L. Turner, when Turner was still at school.

 Publications: “Index to the Jātaka”, JPTS 1890, 1-19; “A modern parallel to the Culla-Paduma-Jātaka (193)”, JRAS 1897, 855-857.

-– textbooks and translations from Greek and Latin (Lucretius, Nonnus and Seneca’s Apocolocyntosis in the Loeb Classical Library; Greek Votive Offerings.
-1902.
+– Textbooks and translations from Greek and Latin (Lucretius, Nonnus and Seneca’s Apocolocyntosis in the Loeb Classical Library; Greek Votive Offerings.
+16+463 p.
+Cambridge 1902.

 Sources: Buckland, Dictionary; R.M.D., Folklore 62, 1951, 269f.; A.L.
 Peck, D.N.B.
 1941–1950, 739f.; Who Was Who 1941– 1950.